mendax1234/mendax1234_mkdocs/docs/blog/posts/python-stuff.md

 > Add something here after finishing the writing of the whole post.

 !!! note
     This post is just a study product during my Python learning, so it may not contain all the aspects of interesting Python functions.
-Also, this post can be used as a reference to SC1003 **Introduction to Computaional Thinking** in NTU SCSE.
+Also, this post can be used as a reference to SC1003 **Introduction to Computational Thinking** in NTU SCSE.
 BTW, if you find something incorrect in this post, please let me know by either [opening a commit]() or [making a pull request]() if you can fix it.
 Thank you very much!

 !!! warning "Important"
     Since I may not have enough time to do all the introduction work of some basic concepts in Python, I will only cover the functions related to a specific topic.
 If you need some help on basic concepts in Python, try google or something equivalent first, I believe that there are some very useful resources on the Internet.
 If you are still at a loss, you can also comment at the bottom of this blog.
 I will help you as soon as possible.
 Thanks.